www.vatican.va

 SCHERER Card.
 Odilo Pedro

 Cardinal Odilo Pedro Scherer, Metropolitan Archbishop of São Paulo (Brazil), was born on 21 September 1949 in São Francisco, Cerro Largo, Brazil.
-He was ordained a priest on 7 December 1976 and holds a doctorate in theology and master in philosophy from the Pontifical Gregorian University.
+Ordained a priest on 7 December 1976, he holds a doctorate in theology and a licentiate in philosophy from the Pontifical Gregorian University.

-He served as rector and professor at São José Minor Seminary in Cascavel and of the Seminary Maria Mãe of Igreja in Toledo.
-He was also rector of the Nossa Senhora de Guadalupe seminary and philosophy professor at the interdiocesan theology centre.
+He served as Rector and professor at the São José Minor Seminary in Cascavel and at the Maria Mãe of Igreja Seminary in Toledo.
+He was also Rector of the Nossa Senhora de Guadalupe Seminary and philosophy professor at the interdiocesan centre of theology.

-He has served as parochial vicar, parish priest and official of the Congregation for Bishops (1994-2001).
+He served as parochial vicar, as parish priest and as an Official of the Congregation for Bishops (1994-2001).

-He was appointed titular Bishop of Novi and Auxiliary of São Paulo on 28 November 2001 and was ordained a bishop on 2 February 2002.
+He was appointed Titular Bishop of Novi and Auxiliary Bishop of São Paulo on 28 November 2001, and was consecrated bishop on 2 February 2002 in Toledo (Brazil)..

-In May 2003 he was elected general secretary of the Nationsl Bishops’ Conference of Brazil.
-On 12 December 2006 the Pope appointed him adjunct general secretary of the Fifth General Conference of the Latin American Bishops.
+In May 2003 he was elected General Secretary of the National Bishops’ Conference of Brazil.
+On 12 December 2006 the Pope appointed him adjunct general secretary of the fifth General Conference of Latin American Bishops.

 He succeeded Cardinal Hummes as Archbishop of São Paulo on 21 March 2007.